zdravkov/kendo-docs/api/wrappers/jsp/dataSource.md

 ### serverPaging `boolean`

-Determines if paging of the data is on the server.
-By default paging is performed client-side.
-If serverPaging is enabled the total number of data items should also be returned in the response.
-Use the schema.total setting to customize that.The following options are sent to the server as part of the query string by default:
+If set to true the data source will leave the data item paging implementation to the remote service.
+By default the data source performs paging client-side.The following options are sent to the server when server paging is enabled:Use the parameterMap option to send the paging options in a different format.

 #### Example
     <kendo:dataSource serverPaging="serverPaging">